nabto/nabto-embedded-sdk/README.md

 ### `src/modules`

 Modules is the folder where modules for specific targets exists.
-Modules can be for encryption, networking, timing, logging etc.
+Modules can be for IAM, encryption, networking, timing, logging etc.

 ### `src/nabto_device_libevent`